ershadul1/crypto-stat/README.md

 # Crypto Stat
 Catalogue of Statistics.
 A single page application that shows cryptocurrency stats.
-It's build using React-Redux and powered by CoinGecko API.
+It's built using React-Redux and powered by CoinGecko API.

 ## Screenshot